 After the filing, there will be a hearing within 10 days.
 This may be extended if either party needs time to acquire counsel.
 Typically, the extension is 7 days.

 What should the landlord bring to the hearing?

-The landlord should bring a filled out statement of rent due form and all record of receipts.
+The landlord should bring a filled-out statement of rent due form and all records of receipts.

 What should the tenant bring to the hearing?